tobiaducoli/dncs-lab/README.md

  curl 192.168.40.1:32768/docker.html
   ```
  And again, you may hear a question like:
- >Why are you waiting curl and not simply ping?
+ >Why are you using curl and not simply ping?
  >and what does the :32768 stand for?

  While `ping` is useful just for testing the presence/absence of connection between two hosts, with the